When are classes offered?

 What happens if I do not finish the dissertation in the third year of the program?

-During each semester subsequently in which the student continues to pursue completion of the dissertation, he/she will be required to enroll in additional credits of dissertation study.
+During each semester subsequently in which the student continues to pursue completion of the dissertation, he/she will be required to enroll in three additional credits of dissertation study.
 Students are expected to complete the program within a maximum of 6 years, including any requested leave of absence.

 Will there be subsequent cohort programs?
 When will they begin?